 Butterflies and caterpillars need warmth to stay active so butterfly gardens should be in full sun.
 You can enhance your garden with stepping stones or a gravel path on which butterflies can bask to get heat from above and below.
 Include a few flowering or evergreen shrubs for shelter from wind and rain.

-Avoid using chemicals and non-organic fertilisers in and around your garden as they may harm beneficial butterflies and poison animals.
-If you have a severe outbreak of a pest, it is usually because the ecological balance in your garden has been upset such as the extermination of natural predators by pesticides).
+Avoid using chemicals and (non-organic) fertilisers in and around your garden as they may harm butterflies and poison animals.
+If you have a severe outbreak of a pest, it is usually because the ecological balance in your garden has been upset (such as the extermination of natural predators by pesticides).
 A garden ecosystem in balance will have its own natural bio-controls.

 Beautiful butterflies you might see in your garden: